kristi-sara/interaction-data-workshop/_episodes/07-reviewing-interaction-records.md

       1 found unsupported interaction type with name: [Next to]
 ~~~

-**1440 interaction(s)** number of interactions indexed by GloBI from this dataset.
+**1440 interaction(s)** is number of interactions indexed by GloBI from this dataset.

-**25 note(s)** things that might be interesting to have a look at.
+**25 note(s)** or rows in the dataset that are flagged and might be interesting to have a look at.

-**1442 info(s)** information about biotic interaction indexing process.
+**1442 info(s)** or information about biotic interaction indexing process.
+These are not flagged records, but more like comments or data logging.

-**6 source taxon name missing** taxon name field is blank or empty
+**6 source taxon name missing** where the taxon name field is blank or empty

-**unsupported interaction type** no mapping defined from the the description provided by the data source to related terms in the Relations Ontology.
+**unsupported interaction type** indicates that no mapping is defined by the data source.
+Terms are defined by linking to the Relations Ontology.

 ### What is what?
 I want more information.
 -----